ARMmbed/mbed-os-5-docs/docs/dev_tools/online_comp.md

 		<span class="images">![](Images/main_cpp.png)<span>Naming the new file</span></span>

-1. Import the mbed OS library so you can build your program with the mbed OS code base:
+1. Import the mbed OS library, so you can build your program with the mbed OS codebase:
 	1. Click **Import**.
 The Import Wizard opens.
 	1. Go to the Libraries tab and search for "mbed", or perform an empty search to show all libraries: